aaronparker/aaronparker.github.io/_posts/2008-02-18-server-managers-power-is-in-the-command-line.md

   * [TechNet Webcast: Overview of Server Manager and Windows PowerShell in Windows Server 2008 (Level 300)](http://go.microsoft.com/fwlink/?LinkId=92591) to see Server Manager in action
   * Read the [Server Manager Scenarios Step-by-Step Guide](http://download.microsoft.com/download/b/1/0/b106fc39-936c-4857-a6ea-3fb9d1f37063/Server%20Manager%20Scenarios%20Step-by-Step%20Guide.doc) to see how to use Server Manager.

-The real power of Server Manager and what makes this tool truly worthwhile is it&#8217;s command line interface.
+The real power of Server Manager and what makes this tool truly worthwhile is it's command line interface.
 SERVERMANAGERCMD.EXE replaces what SYSOCMGR.EXE provided in previous versions of Windows, but it does so much more:

 > A new command-line feature in Server Manager allows unattended installation and removal of Windows Server 2008 technologies.
 The ServerManagerCmd.exe command-line tool exposes the key set of Server Manager tasks, such as installation or removal of roles, role services and features, validation, and querying the current state of the computer.
 It also allows for installation or removal of multiple roles, role services, or features in a single command instance by using XML answer files.
 >